 The Norfolk F2C is a 137-mile mixed-surface bikepacking or cycle touring route from Thetford to Great Yarmouth, connecting existing trails such as disused raillways and public bridleways with quiet lanes.
-It links Breckland, the North Norfolk Coast and the Broads with the east Coast.
-A comprehensive, detailed route guide is available for download below.
+It links Breckland, the North Norfolk Coast and the Broads with the east coast.
+A comprehensive, detailed touring guide is available for download below.

-A comprehensive 30-page e-book guide to the F2C cycling route.
-Includes transport information and touring practicalities, mapping with detailed directions, town profiles, accommodation and food recommendations, natural and cultural attractions and much more.
-It is designed to supplement and expand upon the interactive mapping below.
+A comprehensive 30-page e-book/pdf guide to the F2C cycling route.
+Includes transport information and touring practicalities, mapping with detailed directions, points of interest, town profiles, accommodation and food recommendations, natural and cultural attractions and much more.

 Cley to/from Norwich alternative route